compmeist/fit_words_in_box/README.md

 # fit_words_in_box
-straightforward code to fit some text in a box (without hyphenation) for images or svg
+simpleton's code to fit some text in a box (without hyphenation) for images or svg

 	// Javascript (same as the repo .JS file )